solo-io/gloo/docs/content/getting_started/_index.md

 weight: 5
 ---

 We know you want to jump right in and start hacking away with Gloo Edge.
 That's awesome!
-If you want to try out Gloo Edge in a hosted setting, please check out our [Katacoda](https://katacoda.com/solo-io) courses that will guide you through a number of scenarios using Gloo Edge, all in a sandboxed environment.

-If you'd rather use your own Kubernetes cluster, all you need to do is install Gloo Edge using `glooctl` or Helm.
+The easiest way to do that is with your own Kubernetes cluster, either on your local workstation or in a cloud environment.
+First, you'll need to install Gloo Edge using either the `glooctl` utility or Helm.

 {{< tabs >}}
 {{< tab name="glooctl" codelang="shell">}}